ibm-cloud-docs/netezza/webconsole/queries.md

 ## Recent queries
 {: #recent-queries}

-On the page, you can see the most recent 2000 queries.

-You do not need to have the administrator privileges to view recent queries.
-You must have the *List* permission for database objects used in the queries to see the history records.
+The administrator privileges are not necessary to view recent queries.
 The **Recent Queries** view is only showing SQL statements that involve the generation of a query plan, for example, INSERT, UPDATE, DELETE, or SELECT statements.

+### Filter - "Submitted within last:"
+{: #filter_submted}

+- Success Ratio: Represents the ratio of queries executed within the selected time span.
+This metric calculates the total number of queries fired against the number of completed and failed queries (with varying failure reasons).
+- Databases: Displays the total number of queries fired on the databases during the selected time span.
+- Users:

+   - For Admin users: Displays the total number of queries fired by all users within the selected time span.
+   - For Non-admin users: Shows the total number of queries fired by the individual user within the selected time span.

+The number of queries displayed is limited to a maximum of 2,000.
+{: note}

 ### Creating queries
 {: #create-queries}

-1. Go to **Queries**.
+1. Go to **Query editor**.
 1. Type a name for your query.
 1. Select the database in which you want to run the query.
 1. Select the schema where you want to run the query.